The chlorophyll myth

 Also, hemoglobin is a complex protein found in mammalian blood, whereas chlorophyll is a hydrocarbon found in the leaves of plants - its main function being to generate the energy required to produce the oxygen we breath.
 (Figure 1.)

 Fig. 1.
 Chlorophyll can only assist oxygen production inside a live, biologically active plant cell in the same way that a mitochondrion can only produce energy inside a live human or animal cell.
 Therefore, damaging the plant cell e.g. by juicing, destroys chlorophyll's biochemical functionality making it unable to influence oxygen production.

-- Elimination of odour associated with infected wounds.
+- Elimination of odour from wound infection.

 - Acceleration of tissue recovery when used as a dressing, particularly for burns.

 - A drying effect in cases of abscesses, sinus tracts, surface wounds and bone infection.Bowers also reported faster healing of anal fistulas, Crohn's disease, ulcerative colitis, bedsores, bone fractures and gunshot wounds.

 Laboratory evidence adds to our understanding of wheatgrass healing

 In 1987, Rhone Poulenc Laboratories in Paris discovered that wheatgrass extract contained numerous ligands - molecules that bind to various cell receptors throughout the body (e.g. in skin, blood vessels, muscles), which signal to the brain various sensations such as pain, heat, cold and pressure.

 For instance, if you burn your hand on a hot surface, pain receptors "report" instantaneously the severity and the location of the burn to the brain which instantaneously tells your hand to withdraw.
 When wheatgrass extract is applied immediately after the burn, it can rapidly block the passage of Substance P reaching the brain so that pain is relieved or prevented.